Top local movers for St. George to Indianapolis moves

 - Indianapolis’s population is about 392% greater than St. George.

-- Indianapolis's public transportation has a score of 5 out of 10 versus St. George's lower score of 2.
+- Indianapolis’s public transportation score of 5 out of 10 is higher than St. George’s score of 2.

 - Indianapolis is more walkable than St. George with a score of 31 out of 100 vs St. George’s 27 out of 100.

-- Both Indianapolis and St. George have the same bike-friendliness score of 45 out of 100, meaning Indianapolis is about as safe for cyclists as St. George.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Indianapolis and St. George have similar bike-friendliness scores (45 vs 43), meaning Indianapolis is about as safe for cyclists as St. George.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Indianapolis’s crime rate is higher than St. George with a score of 60.71 compared to St. George’s 29.02.
 This means that Indianapolis neighborhoods are safer than 60.71% of all U.S. neighborhoods, and St. George neighborhoods are safer than 29.02%.